 The repeated citation is consistently placed within quotation marks to distinguish the folkloric content from the ordinary narrative.

-The Use of Folksongs in Classical Arabic
+The Use of Folksongs in CA

-During this period, Classical Arabic folksongs were quoted infrequently, suggesting that authors had become more aware of the importance of popular heritage and the need for children to be familiar with folksongs in their own vernacular dialect.
+During this period, CA folksongs were quoted infrequently, suggesting that authors had become more aware of the importance of popular heritage and the need for children to be familiar with folksongs in their own vernacular dialect.
 However, the techniques used in the previous period were no longer used when quoting folksongs, and new, more advanced techniques appeared.

 Muhammad al-Zahir quoted the first verse of the folk rain song “Shattī wa Zīdī” in his 1995 collection of poetry Warda lil-Ṣadīq wa Yadd lil-ʿAmal (A Rose for the Friend and a Hand for Work).
 This anthology reveals how the children’s poem form has matured into a distinct literary genre.
 It has a vision of opening up children’s perceptions of the details of daily life, including their rhythms, movements, and interactions.
 This is accomplished through the use of imagery and imagination to transport them to secret worlds of joy, pleasure, and beautiful, romantic songs, as well as music’s poetic dance rhythms.